-• Step 1: Total number of days worked by Verisure colleagues in 2024 (calculated as the days between hire and termination date), minus the total number of days of leave of absence and time off.
+• Step 1: Total number of days worked by Verisure colleagues in 2024 (calculated as the days between hire and termination

 - Step 2: The resulting number is then divided by seven to obtain the total number of weeks worked per country. - Step 3: The number is then multiplied by the standard fulltime working hours in each country. - Following this, the ESRS methodology for the rate of work-related accidents is applied: the respective number of cases is divided by the total number of hours worked by our employees, and the result is multiplied by 1,000,000.
 This makes the rate represent the number of respective cases per one million hours worked.